QTS Data Centers is seeking to develop a data center campus in Dane County - to learn more, click this link.

 In the State of Wisconsin, landowners can petition for an incorporated city or village to transfer (“annex”) land from unincorporated towns.
 When land is annexed, it becomes part of the annexing city or village, is added to the property tax levy and gains access to that jurisdiction’s services.

-The State Department of Administration (DOA) must review and determine if annexation is “In the Public Interest” or “Against the Public Interest.”
+The Wisconsin Department of Administration (DOA) must review and determine if annexation is “In the Public Interest” or “Against the Public Interest.”
 DOA has 20 days from the date a valid petition is filed to make that determination.

 The Village is committed to ensuring baseline commitments and protections in place before we take any action related to QTS request.